MahmudolHasan/Google-Serach-Option-Automation-with-Selenium-TestNG/README.md

 ## To Run the project

-  1. Open the java editor
+  1. Open the Java IDE
   2. Open the cloned folder of this repository from the editor
   3. Update the Maven project from the Editor
        * Use GUI to update Maven Project